YessiPerez/SweetandSalty/README.md

 # SweetandSalty

-#Candy shop
+#Candy shop.
+Short Description about the project.
 A candy store asks us for a website of its business.
 It's the first time they're going to have a space on the web.
 The main idea is to publicize their catalog and provide information about the company and how to contact them.

 ##Getting started
 Project documentation is available in the following GitHub repository: https://github.com/230579Raquel/SweetandSalty.git

-COMENTARIO: ES NECESARIO PONER COMO CLONAR EL REPOSITORIO ETC?
-SE SUPONE GITHUB ES DE USO HABITUAL
+#COMO CLONAR EL REPOSITORIO

 ##Functionalities
 We have designed a 16x16 px favicon to identify the web on the Internet, for example, in the browser tab.
 We have used xxxxxx and xxxxx.